grmarxer/Openstack/VCP_2.x_Build_Instructions/procedures/3-Configuring_Overcloud_with_CLI_tools.md

     <br/>

-3. Monitor the introspection progress logs in a separate terminal window:
+3. Monitor the introspection progress logs in a separate terminal window:  The logs are not real helpful in telling you if something failed.
+I have found they are only good at telling you if it was successful.
+Monitoring IDRAC is the best method to see what is going on.

     ```
     (undercloud) $ sudo tail -f /var/log/containers/ironic-inspector/ironic-inspector.log